-Results from Data Evaluation (July 2014 through May 2016):

-Upon review of data from mainline detectors and footage from traffic cameras, key findings include:

-- 43 wrong-way driving events were confirmed via video footage - The most common time period for confirmed wrong-way events is 4:00-5:00 AM - Approximately 1/3 of confirmed wrong-way events are reported through 911 calls - 10-20% of confirmed wrong-way drivers are caught by law enforcement - Radar detection: - Rate of False Calls: 98% of detections were false calls (i.e. 98% of detection alarms received were not wrong-way events, per post-review of video footage at the detection sites) - Rate of Confirmed Events: Nearly 60% of confirmed wrong-way events were detected by radar; approximately 40% were not detected. - Undetected wrong-way events are not necessarily due to in accuracy of the radar technology itself and may occur as a result of problems such as incorrect configuration, lack of power, communication outages, or equipment in need of maintenance.
+Results from Data Evaluation (July 2014 through May 2016): Upon review of data from mainline detectors and footage from traffic cameras, key findings include: 43 wrong-way driving events were confirmed via video footage • The most common time period for confirmed wrong-way events is 4:00-5:00 AM • Approximately 1/3 of confirmed wrong-way events are reported through 911 calls • 10-20% of confirmed wrong-way drivers are caught by law enforcement Radar detection: Rate of False Calls: 98% of detections were false calls (i.e. 98% of detection alarms received were not wrong-way events, per post-review of video footage at the detection sites) Rate of Confirmed Events: Nearly 60% of confirmed wrong-way events were detected by radar; approximately 40% were not detected.
+Undetected wrong-way events are not necessarily due to in accuracy of the radar technology itself and may occur as a result of problems such as incorrect configuration, lack of power, communication outages, or equipment in need of maintenance.
 Results from Data Evaluation (July 2014 through Sept.
-13, 2016)

-- 51 wrong-way driving events were confirmed via video footage - DOT staff identified the point of entry for 41 of 51 confirmed wrong-way events: - 28 of 41 (68%) points of entry were via at-grade intersections, while 13 of 41 (32%) points of entry were at interchanges.
+13, 2016) Evaluation Results 51 wrong-way driving events were confirmed via video footage DOT staff identified the point of entry for 41 of 51 confirmed wrong-way events: 28 of 41 (68%) points of entry were via at-grade intersections, while 13 of 41 (32%) points of entry were at interchanges.
 The photo below shows the common wrong-way vehicle movement path at an at-grade intersection.

-Common WWD Point Common WWD P

-Wrong-Way Entry Points Observed for At-Grade Intersections (Source: Iowa DOT)
+Wrong-Way Entry Points Observed for At-Grade Intersections Source: Iowa DOT 1

-Evaluation Results

-6 of the 13 wrong-way driving entries at interchanges occurred at freeflowing merge points.
+6 of the 13 wrong-way driving entries at interchanges occurred at free-flowing merge points.
 The photo below shows the vehicle path movement for this type of entry.

-Wrong-Way Movements Observed at Interchange Entrance Ramps (Source: Iowa DOT)

-• Iowa DOT has observed over 200 confirmed "pass-bys" on video, where right-way traffic passed by a wrong-way vehicle without a crash.
-No wrong-way crashes have occurred on U.S. Hwy 30 during the test period through May 2016.

-DOT staff meet monthly with law enforcement to update each other, view videos of the last month's wrong-way driving events, and discuss corrective action.
+With the province of the provin Coordination DOT staff meet monthly with law enforcement to update each other, view videos of the last month's wrong-way driving events, and discuss corrective action.
+Guidelines or No changes to statewide standards to date.
+A new design drawing has been developed to guide future signing and navement Standards A new design drawing has been developed to guide future signing and pavement marking improvements at locations where wrong-way driving issues are observed.
+Local/Public Response None observed Lessons Learned Side-fire radar produces too many false calls.Locate sensors and cameras near points of entry.
+Future Plans Enhanced signing improvements are planned for all 25 miles of the U.S Hwy 30 corridor and will be implemented in summer 2016.

-Guidelines or

-Coordination

-• No changes to statewide standards to date.

-A new design drawing has been developed to guide future signing and pavement marking improvements at locations where wrong-way driving issues are observed.

-Local/Public

-Standards

-Response

-None observed

-Lessons Learned

-- Side-fire radar produces too many false calls. - Locate sensors and cameras near points of entry.

-Future Plans

-Enhanced signing improvements are planned for all 25 miles of the U.S Hwy 30 corridor and will be implemented in summer 2016.

-Iowa DOT Photos Showing Before and After Improvements (1 of 3)

-19th Street Interchange in Nevada, IA

-Before:

-After (Completed July/August 2015):

-Iowa DOT Photos Showing Before and After Improvements (2 of 3)

-Lincoln Way Flyover in West Ames, IA

-Before:

-After (Completed 7-9-15):

-Iowa DOT Photos Showing Before and After Improvements (3 of 3)

-Linn Street and U.S. 30 Intersection in Boone, IA

-Before:

-After (Completed May 2016):